webpack/webpack.js.org/src/content/concepts/mode.md

 webpack --mode=production
 ```

-If unset, webpack sets `production` as a default for mode and warns about to let you know about this behavior.
+If unset, webpack sets `production` as a default for mode and warns to let you know about this behavior.
 The supported values for mode are:

 Option                | Description
 --------------------- | -----------------------